UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Hey, @BorisJohnson, tell @DefenceHQ no more bear fur!
 No one’s taxes should fund bear slaughter.
 Faux fur is the future. #MoDGoFurFree

-2. Send a polite message to Philip T. Reeker, the acting ambassador of the U.S. to the U.K., urging him to use his influence to help protect bears from being slaughtered for the Queen’s Guard’s caps.
+2. Send a polite message to Jane Hartley, the ambassador of the U.S. to the U.K., urging her to use her influence to help protect bears from being slaughtered for the Queen’s Guard’s caps.